kalibera/rchk/doc/USAGE.md

 This report is indeed a true error, the call to `allocVector` may trigger GC and kill the object pointed to by `el2`.

+## Bizarre False Alarms and Approximations at LLVM Bitcode Level

+Some false alarms, but in practice it seems very few, may seem rather bizarre.
+This may be caused by approximation at the level of intepretting the LLVM bitcode - phi nodes are often not supported or their semantics is simplified.
+Also values set in a basic block, but directly used in another, are not always handled correctly.
+In practice when using the tool, however, one does not care why the false alarm is there, but only whether a particular report is a true error or not.

+To reduce the risks of missing true errors due to these limitations of the tools, one can make all value transfers between basic blocks go through local variables ("memory") using LLVM's `opt` tool:

+`opt -reg2mem R.bin.bc > R.bin.reg2mem.bc`

+This also happens to reduce the number of phi nodes (or eliminates them).
+On the other hand, the resulting bitcode is harder to check as it has indeed more local variables, so one may need a lot of RAM for the checking.